 How to eat: Use a knife to dice the fruit into small slices and eat the flesh from the shell.

 Find out the reason that leads to the high price of Yubari King melons.

 Akebia is an indigenous fruit in Taiwan, Korea, Japan, and China.
 In addition, it is possible to find this exotic fruit in New Zealand because it is an invasive fruit in this country.
-It acts as an essential ingredient in many vegetarian dishes.
+It acts as an essential ingredient in many Japanese dishes for vegetarians.

 The taste of this fruit is pretty complicated since it is quite similar to the mixture of passionfruit, lychee, and banana.
 You can realize this fruit quickly, thanks to the gorgeous purple rind.

 Season: This fruit is common in the early autumn of Japan.